entando/entando-bundle-cli/README.md

 ## `entando-bundle-cli list`

-Lists the available components in the bundle
+List the available components in the bundle

 ```
 USAGE